Former Super Eagles and Wigan Athletic star Aghahowa explains why he shunned coaching | Goal.com

 Former Super Eagles and Wigan Athletic star Aghahowa explains why he shunned coaching

-Former Super Eagles striker Julius Aghahowa has explained poor treatments of Nigerian coaches discouraged him from coaching.
+Former Super Eagles striker Julius Aghahowa has explained the poor treatment of Nigerian coaches discouraged him from coaching.

 Stephen Keshi and Shuaibu Amodu were two prominent former managers of the Nigeria national team who made key impacts during their time.

-The duo complained of being owed backlog of salaries before their death in 2016 while Augustine Eguavoen and a number of other former Nigeria coaches also went through similar treatments.
+The duo complained of being owed a backlog of unpaid salaries before their deaths in 2016, while Augustine Eguavoen and a number of other former Nigeria coaches also went through similar treatments.

 With Aghahowa’s former teammate Joseph Yobo now Nigeria’s assistant coach, the 38-year-old, who is currently a football agent, has explained why he is not looking to follow in the same direction.